Aenesidemus (book): Summary

 The book was supposed to be a written correspondence between Hermias (Greek: "a follower of Hermes"), who believes in the Kantian critical philosophy, and Aenesidemus (Greek: "he who praises the people"), who is skeptical about that philosophy.
-The skepticism of David Hume's skepticism about induction, according to this book, was not disproved by Kant.
+David Hume's skepticism about induction, according to this book, was not disproved by Kant.
 As Hume had asserted, the existence of causality, the soul, or the thing-in-itself cannot be proved.

 Schulze's skepticism

 Philosophy cannot establish the existence or non-existence of the thing-in-itself.
 By establishing general principles, we can't know the limits of our ability to know.
 Progressive development, however, can approach complete knowledge.

 No skeptic can doubt the reality and certainty of mental representations and mental events that are immediately given through consciousness.

-Skepticism does not claim that metaphysical questions cannot be answered.

 Skepticism doubts the possibility of knowledge about the existence or non-existence of the thing-in-itself.
 Kant, however, was guilty of begging the question in that he presupposed that the thing-in-itself exists and causally interacts with observing subjects.

 Kant and Reinhold claimed that the reality of objects can be known from the representations in the mind of the observing subject.
 This is inferring objective reality from subjective thought.
 Such an inference is the fallacy of drawing existential conclusions from logical premises.

 Kant's critical philosophy is self-contradictory.
 He said that things-in-themselves cause sensations in an observer's mind.
 Kant applied causality to noumena.
 But, in his critique, he had claimed that causality is a category of the understanding that can only be applied to phenomena.

 Kant posited real existence to the postulates of God, Free Will, and Immortal Souls.
 But this is more than is necessary for moral theology, which only requires belief in them as Ideas of Reason.

 The science of psychology does not require that the soul have faculties.
 Rather, psychology is a detailed description and systematic classification of actual mental events.

 If we were to take critical philosophy seriously, we would commit ourselves to resolving experiences into two parts — a system of universal subjective forms on one side, and a mass of amorphous, meaningless objective matter on the other.

 How can we be sure that Kant's obligation to be moral is the result of freedom?
 It might be the result of some irrational natural force.